au5ton/expense-report/README.md

 ```

 ## Configuration
 This program will only run with the use of a `config.json` file.
 A default one is included with the repository and can be modified as necessary.
+Below is an example and doesn't reflect the live repository version.
 ```javascript
 {
 	"gasoline": {